 The reading section of the NEA was marked very accurately by centres.
-Where errors occurred this was often owing to a rigid adherence to the mark scheme and not allowing 'other valid responses' as indicated in the mark schemes for some questions or from simple error on the part of the centre assessor in carefully applying the mark scheme.
+Where errors occurred, this was often owing to a rigid adherence to the mark scheme and not allowing 'other valid responses' as indicated in the mark schemes for some questions or from simple errors, on the part of the centre assessor, in carefully applying the mark scheme.
 Care needs to be taken as such errors can quickly add up to move a student out of tolerance.

-Some students do find the literary texts found in Component 2 more difficult to access than the non-literary transactional texts of Component 1.
-This is clearly an area for further development in centres and is related to the fact that, as expected, students found some questions more difficult than others thus reflecting their current ability and pinpointing where further development was required.
-As with GCSE, questions which required response to AO2 proved most difficult for students so in Silver questions 3 and 8 and in Gold questions 3, 5 and 8 are clearly questions requiring additional teaching.
-In Gold Question 7 with its requirement for ability in AO3 was also less well addressed, however centres should note that marks for this question are not allocated per point made but in reflection of the quality of the response thus the words 'limited', 'attempts', 'simple' and 'some' in the mark scheme are very important.
+Some students do find the literary texts in Component 2 more difficult to access than the non-literary transactional texts of Component 1.
+This is clearly an area for further development in centres and is related to the fact that, as expected, students found some questions more difficult than others, thus reflecting their current ability and pinpointing where further development was required.
+Questions which required responses to AO2 proved most difficult for students.
+Silver questions 3 and 8 and Gold questions 3, 5 and 8 were clearly questions requiring additional teaching.
+Gold Question 7, with its requirement for ability in AO3 was also less well addressed.
+However, centres should note that marks for this question are not allocated per point made but in reflection of the quality of the response; thus the words 'limited', 'attempts', 'simple' and 'some' in the mark scheme are very important.